PenguinMod/PenguinMod-ExtensionsGallery/static/extensions/LICENSING.md

 An extension may also specify that you can use one license *or* the other, being "dual-licensing."
 In this case, you may choose the one that fits for you.

 ## Mixed licensing
-Extensions **cannot** specify to use one license *and* another.
+Extensions currently **cannot** specify to use one license *and* another.
 The only **exception** is extensions that specify a mix of MIT *and* LGPL-3.0.

 This is not recommended for use, as the LGPL-3.0 license essentially overrides the MIT license.
 See [this thread for more information](https://github.com/PenguinMod/PenguinMod-ExtensionsGallery/pull/419#issuecomment-3565666951).

 If you modify these extensions, you need to include both the MIT and LGPL-3.0 license texts.
-Please do not submit extensions that use mixed licensing.
+Avoid submitting extensions that use mixed licensing.